Skip to main content

 Docker Images vs Containers

-• Container: a running (or stopped) instance of an image with its own filesystem overlay, process namespace, and networking.
+• Container: runtime instance created from an image with its own ID, filesystem overlay, and networking.

 docker images